Canonical Variates in Wasserstein Metric Space: Abstract

 \section{Abstract}

-In this paper, we address the classification of instances each characterized not by a singular point, but by a distribution on a vector space.
-We employ the Wasserstein metric to measure distances between distributions, which are then used by distance-based classification algorithms such as k-nearest neighbors, k-means, and pseudo-mixture modeling.
+In this paper, we address the classification of instances represented by distributions on a vector space rather than single points.
+We consider classification algorithms based on pairwise distances, specifically, the Wasserstein metric between distributions.
 Central to our investigation is dimension reduction within the Wasserstein metric space to enhance classification accuracy.
 We introduce a novel approach grounded in the principle of maximizing Fisher's ratio, defined as the quotient of between-class variation to within-class variation.
 The directions in which this ratio is maximized are termed discriminant coordinates or canonical variates axes.
-In practice, we define both between-class and within-class variations as the average squared distances between pairs of instances, with the pairs either belonging to the same class or to different classes.
+In practice, both between-class and within-class variations are defined as the average squared Wasserstein distances between pairs of distributions, with the pairs either belonging to the same class or to different classes.
 This ratio optimization is achieved through an iterative algorithm, which alternates between optimal transport and maximization steps within the vector space.
-We conduct empirical studies to assess the algorithm’s convergence and, through experimental validation, demonstrate that our dimension reduction technique substantially enhances classification performance.
-Moreover, our method outperforms well-established algorithms that operate on vector representations derived from distributional data.
-It also exhibits robustness against variations in the distributional representations of data clouds.
+Empirical studies are conducted to assess the algorithm’s convergence; and experimental results demonstrate that the dimension reduction technique substantially enhances classification performance.
+Moreover, the new method outperforms well-established algorithms that operate on vector representations derived from distributional data.
+It also exhibits robustness to variations in how instances are summarized by distributions, such as the number of components in a Gaussian mixture model (GMM) representation.